 How to Prepare for a Massive Heat Wave

-These 14 steps will prepare you for heat waves, including the disasters like wildfires and power outages which may accompany them.
+These 14 steps will prepare you for heatwaves, including the disasters like wildfires and power outages that may accompany them.

 1. Identify if You Are At Risk

 Extreme temperatures can cause dehydration, heatstroke and other heat-related illnesses.
 Heat can also worsen medical conditions, increasing the likelihood of death.
 If you or a family one is vulnerable, you’ll need to take extra precautions against heat waves.

 - Elderly: The elderly are most likely to die during a heatwave.
 They have diminished ability to sweat, weaker cardiovascular systems, and less ability to detect thirst.

 - Infants and young children: They are also less able to regulate body temperature and are reliant upon others to keep them cool and hydrated.

 - Pregnant and nursing women: These women can easily become dehydrated during heat waves.